microsoft/accessibility-insights-action/docs/ado-extension-overview.md

 -   Get a combined and deduplicated report of all issues found in the scan

--   Add a comment to your PR with the results summary on repos hosted on Azure DevOps
+-   Get a summary of results both in the task log and the Extensions tab of the Azure Pipelines UI

 -   (Optional) block PRs if there are accessibility issues found